Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Do banks lend to foreigners for homes in Birmingham in 2026?

-As of January 2026, yes, some UK banks do lend to foreigners for homes in Birmingham, though the terms are stricter than for UK residents, and not all lenders participate in this market.
+As of 2026, banks do lend to foreigners for homes in Birmingham, but the easiest cases are buyers with UK residency, UK income, a UK credit file and a standard property.

 You can also read our latest update about mortgage and interest rates in The United Kingdom.